 We end up in places.
 That’s where life’s journeys lead—some places we choose, and others are chosen for us.
 To a sheep hunter, pilot, guide, camp cook, and wrangler, sheep camp is something we choose.
-It may very well be among our best or worst places.
+It may very well be among our best or toughest places.

 The Conservation Movement Behind the Big Wave of Record-Breaking Bighorns